All Episodes

 I know you're worried about the negative aspects of it.

-We got we've got more Newt sound bites here.
+We've got more Newt soundbites here.

-You're gonna have to hear this.
+You're going to have to hear this.

 Yeah, it was Megan Kelly.

-It's um it's American Live.
+It's American Live.

 She's interviewing Newt.

-Uh where it's now by 25 and 26 here, 27, I think.
+Somebody's 25 and 26 here, 27, I think.

-Uh and maybe yeah, 25, 26, 27.
+And maybe, yeah, 25, 26, 27.

-Megan Kelly said, uh, isn't to Newt, isn't our financial system, isn't our free enterprise system set up to speak to profits?
+Megan Kelly said, isn't to Newt, isn't our financial system, isn't our free enterprise system set up to speak to profits?

-And not so much fairness.
+And not so much fairness?

-This is the essence of her question.
+This is the essence of her question, profits?

 There has to be some sense of everybody's in the same boat.